Does pregnancy change the size of my brain? Yes it does. Let’s find out what exactly happens during pregnancy to our brain and why this happens.

 Their results show that pregnancy indeed leads to a reduction in gray matter volume.
 And, therefore a reduction in the overall size of a mother’s brain.

-The changes were mostly seen in the cerebral cortex, which is associated with supporting social skills or helping mother’s respond to their babies.
+The changes were mostly seen in the cerebral cortex, which is associated with supporting social skills or helping mother’s respond well to their babies.

 The extent of brain volume change is directly linked to how attached the mother was to her baby.

 The change is therefore seen as being part of the adjustment process to becoming a mother.
+And part of the magic of what happens to our bodies and brains during pregnancy.

 As confirmation of this surprising finding, the authors showed that by looking at the brain changes only, they were able to say without any other information whether a woman was pregnant or not.